-For further details, please speak to Mr Fleming, Subject Leader for Computer Science.
+For further details, please speak to Mrs Hulin.

 Design and Technology OCR J310

 Students will study the Principles of Design and Technology and in-depth Specialist Techniques.
 They will get the opportunity to work creatively when designing and making using a broad range of design processes, materials, techniques, and equipment.
 Students will be required to use critical thinking, leading towards invention and design innovation.
 They will design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants, and values.
 Students will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental, and economic factors.